DuFanYin/hold_em/README.md

 ver 1.0

+    features:

         multiple players

+        play one hand

+    to be fixed:

         can see each others cards

-    play one hand

-To be done:

-    check bet is samller than number of chips situation when player have same combi

-Done:
+Finished items:

     1. able to shuffle cards
     2. able to give out cards in four stages